EU top official says Polish ruling is a threat to the bloc

 But Morawiecki insisted that Poland abides by EU treaties and brushed off comment from opponents of Poland’s nationalist government who fear that the court’s ruling has put the country on a path to a possible “Polexit,” or an exit from the 27-nation EU.

-“We should not be spreading further lies about Poland leaving the EU,” he said, adding that his country would not be intimidated and expects a constructive dialogue.
+“We should not be spreading further lies about Poland leaving the EU,” he said.

 At the heart of the dispute is the question who should have the most power within the 27-nation bloc — each individual nation over their citizens or the EU institutions over the member nations.
 It was the prime mover behind the exit of Britain from the EU, and it has stirred passions in several eastern and central European nations like Poland and Hungary.